 Figure 1: The Indezine logo with both a prominent and a subtle look

-Follow these steps to learn how you can add these logos to your Slide Master in PowerPoint 2016:
+Follow these steps to learn how you can add these logos to your Slide Master in PowerPoint 2016 for Windows:

 - Launch PowerPoint, and access the View tab of the Ribbon.
 Click the Slide Master button, as shown highlighted in red within Figure 2.